Cathy Manning

 Sijia Chen, MD, PhD

-Sijia Chen obtained her training in the Netherlands and is currently a post-doctoral fellow in the Gravallese lab.
+Sijia Chen obtained her training in the Netherlands and is currently an instructor in the Gravallese lab.
 Sijia’s research is focused on common mechanisms underlying chronic inflammatory diseases and bone pathology.

 Priyanka Kushwaha, PhD